davidagold/redesmyn/README.md

 As demonstrated in the introductory [example](#example) above, paths also support URL parameters, which designate model parametrizations.
 We'll discuss how to use such functionality in the [model parametrizations and cache section](#model-parametrizations-and-cache) below.

-The handler function itself is just a Python function that expects a Polars `DataFrame` argument, which contains the present batch of inference requests.
+The handler function itself is just a Python function that expects a Polars `DataFrame` argument.
-Redesmyn takes care of deserializing incoming requests into Polars rows and batching the latter into a `DataFrame`.
+The `DataFrame` contains records from the present batch of inference requests, which Redesmyn deserializes and aggregates for you.
-Thanks to Polars' use of Arrow and PyO3, the Rust-based server functionality and Python-based inference functionality are interoperable with zero IPC or copying of data.
+Thanks to Polars' use of Arrow and PyO3, the Rust-based server functionality and Python-based inference functionality interoperate with zero IPC or copying of data.

 You can modify the batching behavior with the following parameters: